-- Align the resources of educational and training systems with the needs of technology industry employers: Promote programs that award industry-recognized certifications to validate skills and jobreadiness, as well as programs that include partnerships with industry. - Support high-quality career and technical education (CTE): Ensure CTE programs advance academic, technical, and industry-relevant technology skills and collaboration and communication skills to prepare all students for success in college and technology-rich careers. - Increase access, affordability, and completion of postsecondary education and bridge the divide between higher

-- education classroom learning and work: Expand access to real-world applied learning opportunities like internships and apprenticeships. - Promote lifelong learning, retraining, and reskilling policies and programs that allow workers, including independent workers, to attain the education and skills they need to stay current and advance their careers as jobs evolve. - Streamline the eligibility process for accessing training funds, which could further leverage investment from the private sector through employer-directed training.
+- Align the resources of educational and training systems with the needs of technology industry employers: Promote programs that award industry-recognized certifications to validate skills and jobreadiness, as well as programs that include partnerships with industry. - Support high-quality career and technical education (CTE): Ensure CTE programs advance academic, technical, and industry-relevant technology skills and collaboration and communication skills to prepare all students for success in college and technology-rich careers.
+Improve the link between education and employment so learners are prepared for in-demand jobs. - Increase access, affordability, and completion of postsecondary education and bridge the divide between higher education classroom learning and work: Expand access to real-world applied learning opportunities like internships and apprenticeships. - Promote lifelong learning, retraining, and reskilling policies and programs that allow workers, including independent workers, to attain the education and skills they need to stay current and advance their careers as jobs evolve. - Streamline the eligibility process for accessing training funds, which could further leverage investment from the private sector through employer-directed training. - Improve access to and promote traditional and nontraditional pathways to employment to help more job seekers across all demographics access in-demand, skills-related education and training programs. - Promote skills-based hiring practices in order to expand the talent pool for employers and remove barriers for workers, including the removal of unnecessary degree requirements for employment.